sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 )
 ```

-Internally, dlt will use `primary_key` (`document_id` in the example above) to generate a unique identifier ([UUID](https://weaviate.io/developers/weaviate/manage-data/create#id)) for each object in Weaviate.
+Internally, data_load_tool will use `primary_key` (`document_id` in the example above) to generate a unique identifier ([UUID](https://weaviate.io/developers/weaviate/manage-data/create#id)) for each object in Weaviate.
 If the object with the same UUID already exists in Weaviate, it will be updated with the new data.
 Otherwise, a new object will be created.

 :::caution